-If you’re an Amazon Music user, or you’re thinking about being one, you might have heard of HD Audio and Ultra HD Audio.
+If you’re an Amazon Music user on a wireless speaker or smart speaker, or you’re thinking about being one, you might have heard of HD Audio and Ultra HD Audio.
 But what does it mean?
 Here are the basics…

 HD Audio and HD Audio are different quality tiers offered by Amazon Music.
 So far, so simple.
 What you need to know is that HD Audio is Amazon’s version of Hi-Res Audio, and Ultra HD Audio is even better.